NCERT Solutions Class 11 Physics Chapter 9 – Free PDF Download

 = 3.92 x 10-7 m ≈ 4 x 10-7 m

 Q7.
-Four identical hollow cylindrical columns of mild steel support a big structure of a mass 50,000 kg.
-The inner and outer radii of each column are 30 and 60 cm respectively.
+Four identical hollow cylindrical columns of mild steel support a big structure with a mass of 50,000 kg.
+The inner and outer radii of each column are 30 and 60 cm, respectively.
 Assuming the load distribution to be uniform, calculate the compressional strain of each column.

 Mass of the big structure, M = 50,000 kg